 On Nov.
 4, 2001, goaltender Jean-Sebastien Giguere recorded his fifth career shutout in the Mighty Ducks of Anaheim’s 5-0 win over the Atlanta Thrashers.
-Future Stanley Cup-winning head coach, Dan Bylsma, had his first career two-game goal, including the first game-winning goal he ever scored in the NHL.
+Future Stanley Cup-winning head coach, Dan Bylsma, had his first career two-goal game, including the first game-winning goal he ever scored in the NHL.

-Exactly one year later, Cam Fowler scored his first career hat trick when he scored in overtime to beat the Columbus Blue Jackets 3-2.
+Exactly one year later, Cam Fowler notched his first career hat trick when he scored in overtime to beat the Columbus Blue Jackets 3-2.
 He became just the seventh defenseman in league history to score a regular-season hat trick that included an overtime tally.
-The was the third member of the Ducks to accomplish this feat, joining Lubomir Visnovksky (2011) and Hampus Lindholm (2017).
+He was the third member of the Ducks to accomplish this feat, joining Lubomir Visnovksky (2011) and Hampus Lindholm (2017).

 Odds & Ends

 The Kings traded Dale Hoganson, Dennis DeJordy, Noel Price, and Doug Robinson on Nov.
 4, 1971, to the Canadiens in exchange for goaltender Rogie Vachon.
 The high price was worth it as Vachon played in 389 games for the Kings over the next seven seasons.
 His 171 wins are the second-most in franchise history behind Jonathan Quick.

 Later that night, Bruins’ rookie Reggie Leach scored the first two goals of his NHL career in a 6-1 win over the St. Louis Blues.
 He went on to score 381 goals with the Bruins, Seals, Flyers, and Red Wings over 13 seasons.